Share kit

 Parked routes

-• GameDistribution remains a later distributor test after CrazyGames, Yandex, Playgama, and GamePix because it likely needs a separate SDK adapter.
+• GameDistribution remains a later distributor test after CrazyGames, Yandex, Playgama, GamePix, and clean-portal submissions because dashboard gameId, legal consent, and manual submission are still required even though the SDK adapter is now present.

 • Poki remains a later high-upside quality target because web exclusivity may conflict with broad nonexclusive distribution.